 Omnisense is happy to help advise customers on how technical performance affects their application in practical and commercial ways.

-Omnisense owns patents (granted and pending), know-how and expertise in the field of locating and positioning technologies, including satellite navigation and time transfer.
+Omnisense has developed patents (granted and pending), know-how and expertise in the field of locating and positioning technologies, including satellite navigation and time transfer.

 Our products are built around this IPR.
 Omnisense is willing to consider licensing IPR to partners in addition to, or as an alternative to selling products.